tstep182/tstep182.github.io/index.md

 layout: home
 ---

-Welcome to this site!
+Welcome to this unnamed site!
 We focus on presenting concise ***unorthodox*** material about a variety of biblical topics, so check out our downloadable PDF cheat sheets below.
 Most of them are a single page.

 Each topic also contains a comments section.
 Everyone is encouraged to read the comments, but posting your own requires a free account.